 - The school ensures that each student has access to the AP Computer Science A labs.

-- The school ensures that each student has access to a computer for at least three hours a week; three hours are the bare minimum, additional time is desirable.
+- The school ensures that each student has access to a computer for a minimum of 3 hours a week; additional time is desirable.
 The computer system must contain appropriate software to create and edit programs and must allow programs comparable in size to the current AP Computer Science A labs to compile in seconds.
 Internet access is strongly encouraged.

-The list below represents examples of textbooks that meet the curricular requirements of AP Computer Science A. The list below is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the curricular requirements of AP Computer Science A. The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
 Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 The current editions of the following textbooks meet the AP Course Audit curricular requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit curricular requirements if supplemented with appropriate college-level instructional resources.
 While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.